 The hip hinge should be fundamental to anyone looking to improve their fitness & health!

-For some students it may take a few reps, for others a few hundred reps, but every coach has many different “tools in their toolbox” when it comes to the hinge.
+Of course for some students it may take a few reps, for others a few hundred reps, but every coach has many different “tools in their toolbox” when it comes to the hinge.
 Having a lot of tools isn’t all that helpful unless the tools actually work!

 Verbal cues just never seemed to work that great for a lot of people.